KBioscience sold to LGC

 LGC, a UK-based global leader in the life sciences sector, has acquired Hertfordshire genotyping pioneer KBioscience.
 BCMS advised the shareholders of KBioscience on the transaction.

-Established by Phil Robinson, Jon Curtis and Victor Crew in 2002, and with 60 staff at the time of the transaction in 2012, KBioscience provided genotyping service technology to academic, pharmaceutical and agricultural biotech customers.
+Established by Phil Robinson, Jon Curtis and Victor Crew in 2002, and with 60 staff at the time of the transaction, KBioscience provided genotyping service technology to academic, pharmaceutical and agricultural biotech customers.

 “We are pleased that BCMS identified LGC and helped us to conclude this deal” – Phil Robinson, KBioscience